 Tempted by the Adversary

 The most well-known reference to the wilderness of Judea is in regard to Jesus' temptation by Satan the devil.
 The book of Luke records how, for a period of 40 days and 40 nights, Satan tempted Jesus to sin.
 References to Jesus' temptation are also in Matthew 4 and Mark 1.
-Luke records three of the devil's temptations.
+Luke records three specific temptations brought by the devil.
 The first temptation was to eat food while Jesus was fasting (Luke 4:3).
-The second was to be given immediate power over the world (verses 5-7).
+The second was to be given immediate power over the world (verses 5 - 7).
 The third was to test God's love for him (verse 9).
+Although Luke only lists three times the devil tried to deceive Jesus, other Scriptures indicate that Christ was tempted to sin the ENTIRE time he fasted (Mark 1:13, Luke 4:2).